stonerlab/Stoner-PythonCode/README.rst

 Version 0.7 onwards are tested using the Travis-CI services with unit test coverage assessed by Coveralls.

-Version 0.9 is tested with Python 2.7, 3.5, 3.6,
+Version 0.9 is tested with Python 2.7, 3.5, 3.6 using the standard unittest module.

-The development version - which will be 0.10 will be tested with Python 3.6 and Python 3.7 only until Python 3.8 becomes stable in the anaconda envuronment.
+The development version - which will be 0.10 is tested using pytest with Python 3.6, Python 3.7 and Python 3.8.

 Citing the Stoner Package